juju/docs/src/en/getting-started-jaas.md

 ## Use the command line

-JAAS can also can also be used from the command line.
+JAAS can also be used from the command line.
 Models you've created in the GUI are also able to be operated against via the CLI and vice versa.
 In order to use the command line, you will first need to install the Juju client software on your machine.

 Juju is available for various types of Linux, macOS, and Windows.
 Click on the sections below for the relevant instructions.